The Normal Album: Release

 "Love, Me Normally" was released as the album's lead single on May 29, 2020, with a music video being published on the same day.
-The song was described by Wood as a "50's doo-wop 80's power ballad", with production by Matt Squire.
+Wood described the song as a "50's doo-wop 80's power ballad", with production by Matt Squire.
 The rest of the album was produced by Jonathan Maisto, including the following single and music video "Laplace's Angel (Hurt People?
 Hurt People!)" on June 12.
-For the video, collector Cole Mozelesky legally provided Wood with real human remains, which were then animated with stop motion.
+Collector Cole Mozelesky legally provided Wood with real human remains for the video, which were then animated with stop motion.
 The song itself incorporates avant-pop and jazz, relying on guitar and brass instrumentation.

 The third and final single was "...Well, Better Than the Alternative", released on June 26.
 Its accompanying music video was animated by Patreon member Sorin Michaels with EBsynth, editing live footage of Wood.
 The album was released on July 10, 2020, through Say-10.
 The label distributed it digitally and physically on CD, cassette, and vinyl.
 Two weeks later, Will Wood published a video for "2econd 2ight 2eer (That Was Fun, Goodbye.)".
 In it, visual effects artist Terrence Holleran utilizes visual feedback between a camcorder, television, videocassette recorder, and TV studio control board to create analog distortion.

 On August 18, "Marsha, Thankk You for the Dialectics, but I Need You to Leave" received a lyric video created by Angelica Pasquali, featuring varied imagery with a scientific focus alongside visual representations of the lyrics.
 On September 5, an in-studio live recording was released for the song, filmed in black-and-white at GD PonderRosa Studios in Lafayette, New Jersey.
 This was followed by a live recording of "BlackBoxWarrior – OKULTRA" five days later.
 The latter performance turns the song's bridge monologue into a spoken word interlude, with Wood speaking it through an old landline telephone.